I’m located in a small New Zealand town called Carterton, in what was once our garage & carport.

 This point of difference in my work has led to me being invited to tutor various workshops, some of which were international.
 To be honest, these workshops are a hoot.
 It really is a buzz to teach people, just a hell of a lot of fun.

-The work created by Leather & Art has been flavoured by a diverse raft of influences.
-This has made my work eclectic, and a big influence is the passion that both my wife and I have for motor cycles and car- vintage, classic, custom and hot rods.
+The work created by Leather And Art has been flavoured by a diverse raft of influences.
+This has made my work eclectic, and a big influence is the passion that both my wife and I have for motorcycles and cars- vintage, classic, custom and hot rods.
 I also have a serious interest in the art, design, application and culture of tattoo.
-Along with that, there are a number of Art styles and eras that I borrow from.
+Along with that, there are a number of art styles and eras that I borrow from.

-Early on I realised there was just no way I could compete with cheap mass produced goods.
-With that in mind, it is often said “buying cheap is a false economy”.
-I sit more comfortably crafting superb quality work, by hand.
-To do this I use the best, or most suitable materials I can source (often exotic or unusual).
+Early on I realised there was no point in competing with cheap mass-produced goods.
+It is often said “buying cheap is a false economy”.
+That’s why my focus is on crafting superb quality work by hand, using the best and most suitable materials I can source.
 It’s not to say that my work is priced high, but it is to say it is priced to be fair!